If buying food from farms sounds too complicated, apples are a great way to get your feet wet. Consider:

 - Baked Apples: This is really one of my favorite recipes.
 Core the apple (one of these helps) and fill the space with a mixture of butter, sugar, spices and chopped nuts or fruit (crystallized ginger, rasins and pecans are all spectacular.)
 Bake at 350 until soft; serve with a drizzle of pan juices and another of fresh cream.

-- Salads: both the beet slaw and cabbage slaw recipes I've shared in the past call for shredded or chopped fresh apple.
+- Salads: both the and recipes I've shared in the past call for shredded or chopped fresh apple.
 It's also good with shredded carrots, walnuts and raisins in a mustard vinaigrette, or in the classic Waldorf version.

 Meanwhile, of course, fresh apples are delicious with nut butter, sharp cheese, and even pate (for those who like pate) as a wonderful snack or light meal.